rough-stuff/rough-notation/README.md

 * __highlight__: This style creates a highlight effect as if marked by a highlighter.
 * __strike-through__: This style draws horizontal lines through the element.
 * __crossed-off__: This style draws an 'X' across the element.
+* __bracket__: This style draws a bracket around an element, usually a paragraph of text.
+By default on the right side, but can be configured to any or all of *left, right, top, bottom*.

 #### animate
 Boolean property to turn on/off animation when annotating.
 Default value is `true`.